A large deformation theory for coupled swelling and growth with application to growing tumors and bacterial biofilms: Theory

-where $\psi_R$ is the free energy per unit dry reference volume and $\mu$ is the chemical potential of the diffusing species\footnote{Typically the chemical potential $\mu$ is written in terms of energy per species unit (mole or molecule) since the flux is written in terms of species units per unit area per unit time, see for example \cite{hong2008theory,chester2010coupled}.
+where $\psi_R$ is the {Helmholtz} free energy per unit dry reference volume {of the fluid-solid continuum within the dry material region P} and $\mu$ is the chemical potential of the diffusing species\footnote{Typically the chemical potential $\mu$ is written in terms of energy per species unit (mole or molecule) since the flux is written in terms of species units per unit area per unit time, see for example \cite{hong2008theory,chester2010coupled}.
 However, since the flux in this manuscript is written in terms of referential species volume per unit area per unit time, the chemical potential is in terms of energy per unit referential species volume.}.
 Localizing \cref{eq:dissipineq_combined}, while employing \cref{eq:massbalanceJsJg_isocho} yields the local dissipation inequality (see \ref{app:disspineq})

 It can be shown using \eqref{eq:RateFdecomp} that (see \ref{app:stresspower})

 where the Mandel stress $\nten{M}^{es}$ and the elastic second Piola stress $\nten{T}^e$ are given by

 Using \cref{eq:strespowers} and \cref{eq:Lgdecomp}$_2$ in \cref{eq:dissip1}, we arrive at the following form of the dissipation inequality,